Sonya Tukes, 22: Went To Bed & Disappeared By Morning In 2004

 Investigators say she got a call in the middle of the night, but it came from a payphone.

 Often, supporters of OurBlackGirls will send over cases that have occurred in their hometowns, and someone did just that when they asked if I could feature Sonya Tukes.
-There has been minimal news coverage about her case over the years, and the last detailed report I could find was from almost a decade ago.
-The outlet spoke with the 22-year-old’s family as they mapped out Sonya’s last steps and speculated as to how she could have vanished in the middle of the night in 2004 without a trace.
+There has been minimal news coverage of her case over the years, and the last detailed report I could find was almost a decade old.

 Our Black Girls is an independent, reader-supported publication.
 If you believe in amplifying the stories of missing Black women and girls, please consider making a direct gift through PayPal or Buy Me a Coffee, or by subscribing here.

-Sonya Tukes was described as a young lady who had a life filled with promise.
+Sonya Tukes was described as a young lady with a life full of promise.
 She was a mother, worked as a babysitter, and had a boyfriend when she went missing.
 Her sister, Barbara, said that Sonya was a “hard worker” who “loved her child,” but investigators claimed that her relationship with her boyfriend was contentious.
-Just prior to Sonya's going missing, she and her boyfriend had argued.
-However, the nature of that disagreement hasn’t been shared publicly.